 If you are a master resenter you will have at least some of these.

-So the issue here is how not to get stuck and burn out or being over-burdened by resentment?
 How to channel the skill and energy it takes to do resentment into a more helpful way of dealing with people and situations that trigger all of this in us?

 Step 1: Pick an example